Posted By Afro-Awesome Guest contributor

 I’m not yet comfortable to own the word ‘survivor’, every day is still a battle, and my ex-partner has not yet left me alone.

 It started with controlling behaviour and mood swings.
-The emotional abuse was the most consistent, I remember being dropped off at an airport in 2012, on my way to an AWID conference and being told that I had no opinions or points of view to speak from.
-And then needing to board a plane to attend a conference where I needed to share my viewpoints on key gender matters and to have opinions.
+The emotional abuse was the most consistent, I remember being dropped off at an airport in 2012, on my way to a feminist conference and being told that I had no opinions or points of view to speak from.
+And then needing to board a plane to attend said conference where I needed to share my viewpoints on key gender matters and to have opinions.
 I spent those days a broken person trying to piece myself together and to partake in conversations more important than me.

 I got home to accusations of cheating and it really gained momentum then.
 We were not even 5 months into our relationship.